hilderingt/winProdKeyReader/README.md

 # Windows ProductKey Reader

-Reads and decodes the product key of a windows version.
+Reads and decodes the product key of a Windows version.
 Source code only, GUI and command line version.
 Currently no makefiles or any other related building stuff available.